paul-marquick/country-service/README.md

 C# country web api with angular admin app.

 Data access projects
-- Interface and several implementations for different DBS such as PostgreSql, MySql, Sql Server.
+- Interface and implementations for Sql Server, PostgreSql, MySql.
+- Dynamic SQL for patch so that only 'dirty' columns are updated.
 - Unit tests for data access projects.

-.NET web api
+.Web Api
 - Problem details (with added context), for general exceptions, validation failures and returned error object results such as BadRequest(...).
 - Serilog with added request context, e.g. correlation id.
 - IOptions to use configuration from the appsettings file in code.